kiriniy/settler/README.md

  - Graphic editor for icons, thumbnails etc.
  - FTP client for easy uploading to hosting.

 Settler ships with precompiled, unminified `main.css` and `main.js` files.
+However, you’re not required to use the bundled version of `main.js`.
+You can include individual source files directly from `assets/js/src/main/` (e.g. only if-mobile.js).

 Free image editors are available online, and most hosting control panels have a built-in file manager through which you can upload your files.
 Some IDEs also have compilers and FTP-clients built-in or as downloadable extensions.

 ### Minimal knowledge